 Departments may establish other workweek schedules or work arrangements to meet their requirements, including a workweek that begins and ends on other days or hours than the basic workweek (outlined in section 3.a), if approved in advance by the local Human Resources office.
 See guidelines at Flexible Work Options.

 c.
 Make-Up Time

-At the written request of the employee, and with the approval of the supervisor, a non-exempt employee may reduce their work hours on one day and make up the hours not worked on another day during the same workweek.
+At the written request of the employee, and with the approval of the supervisor, a non-exempt employee may reduce their work hours for a personal obligation on one day and make up the hours not worked on another day during the same workweek.
 The employee may do this by working more than eight hours but not more than 11 hours in one day, with the understanding that no overtime premium will be paid unless the total number of hours worked in any one day exceeds 11 hours or the total number of hours worked in any one workweek exceeds 40.

 d.
 Day of Rest

 Non-exempt employees working more than 30 hours a week are entitled to have at least one day off in seven in compliance with California state law.

 e.
 Rest Breaks